PaulaRuizB/rt_gait_edge/README.md

 `     `model.plan

-In the file *model_repository.tgz* you have an example of model repository including two gait recognition models, 3D_best_0_batchd (3D convolutions, best quantization, no pruning and dynamic batch) and 2D_int8_40_batchd (2D convolutions, int8 quantization, 40% pruned and dynamic batch) a in TensorRT (model.plan)
+In the file *model_repository.tgz* you have an example of model repository including two gait recognition models, 3D_best_0_batchd (3D convolutions, best quantization, no pruning and dynamic batch) and 2D_int8_40_batchd (2D convolutions, int8 quantization, 40% pruned and dynamic batch) in TensorRT (model.plan)

 ## Performance analyzer